Muri railway station

-Muri railway station is a former railway station was on the North Island Main Trunk Railway (NIMT) in Pukerua Bay, New Zealand; part of the Kapiti Line section of the suburban rail network of Wellington.
+Muri railway station is a former railway station on the North Island Main Trunk Railway (NIMT) in Pukerua Bay, New Zealand; part of the Kapiti Line section of the suburban rail network of Wellington.
 The station was double tracked with side platforms on a straight section between two curves, 31.2 km from Wellington railway station, the southern terminus of the NIMT.

-It was closed in 2011, but Pukerua Bay station remains open.
+It was closed in April 2011, but Pukerua Bay station remains open.

 Services

-Muri was served by Kapiti Line commuter trains operated by Tranz Metro under the Metlink brand until 2011.
+Muri was served by Kapiti Line commuter trains operated by Tranz Metro under the Metlink brand until April 2011.
 Trains running every 30 minutes off-peak, and more frequently during peak periods used to stop in Muri until its closure.
 The platform and buildings remain in their original state.